yang-jian0422/yang-jian0422.github.io/content/projects.md

         My current research mainly focuses on:

         1. Initiation and movement mechanisms of rapid long-travel landslides

         2. Prediction of landsliding via geotechnical experiments

         3. Generation and maintenance of excess pore-water pressure and landsliding

         4. Formation of fluidized soil layer structures and landslide movement

         5. Risk assessment of large-scale reactivated landslides
-        6. Instability of landslide dams and hazard mitigation

         7. Landslides occurring under extreme weather

         8. Shear behavior of landslide clay and fault gouge

         The research approaches include: